14 SEER Vs. 16 SEER AC: Which Is Best for You?

-When replacing an antiquated air conditioning system with a new unit, it’s important to evaluate the efficiencies of a 14 SEER vs. 16 SEER.
+When replacing an antiquated air conditioning system with a new unit, it’s essential to evaluate the efficiencies of a 14 SEER vs. 16 SEER system.
 It’s also worth considering if the increased initial cost of the higher SEER rating is worth the investment.

-To determine if the 16 SEER AC cost is worth the upgrade, compare what a unit’s price difference would be based on the rating.
-For example, a Goodman 3.5 Ton 16 SEER Air Conditioner (GSX160421) costs $1,912.
-The 14 SEER AC version costs slightly less.
+To determine if a 16 SEER AC unit cost is worth the upgrade, compare what a unit’s price difference would be based on the rating.
+For example, a Goodman 3.5 Ton 16 SEER Air Conditioner (GSX160421) costs $2,256.
+The Goodman 14 SEER AC version costs $1,838 as of July 2023.
 Necessary accessories and installation costs will add to the total bill.

-With the Goodman brand, you’ll spend up to $470 more for the 16 SEER AC.
-Based on the previous example of your electric bill being $100 per month, you could save as much as $168 per year when you run the more efficient unit.
-If you spend $469 more on the higher-efficiency unit, your break-even point for the extra expense is less than three years.
-Figuring that your AC should last around 10 to 12 years, it’s safe to say that 16 SEER is more efficient for the cost.
+With the Goodman brand, you’ll spend up to $438 more for the 16 SEER AC.
+Based on the previous example of your electric bill being $100 per month, you could save about $150 per year when you run the more efficient unit.
+If you spend more on the higher-efficiency unit, your break-even point for the extra expense is less than three years.
+Figuring that your AC system should last around 10 to 12 years, it’s safe to say that 16 SEER is more efficient for the cost.

-However, James Clark, HVAC Controls Specialist at Technical Hot & Cold, advises homeowners who want to upgrade their systems to consider going for a higher rating of 17 SEER or more.
+However, James Clark, HVAC Controls Specialist at Technical Hot & Cold in Michigan, advises homeowners who want to upgrade their air conditioning units to consider going for a higher rating of 17 SEER or more.

-According to Clark, the highest SEER rating available within your budget is the best.
-ENERGY STAR agrees, publishing recommendations for themost efficient ACs and heat pumps that range between 18 and 24 SEER.
-Based on the recommendations, if you’re trying to decide between 14 SEER vs. 16 SEER, 16 is best — usually.
+The highest SEER rating available within your budget is the best.
+ENERGY STAR agrees, publishing recommendations for the most efficient air conditioners and heat pumps that range between 18 and 24 SEER.
+Based on the recommendations, if you’re deciding between 14 SEER vs. 16 SEER, 16 is best – usually.
 In some cases, a higher rating may not be necessary.

 However, it isn’t always as simple.
 You may find units with different SEER ratings, such as 14 and 16, that have the same EER (Energy Efficiency Ratio).
 ERR is the ratio of cooling power to watts required to maintain a particular temperature.

-Unlike SEER, which is an energy efficiency ratio developed over the course of an entire cooling season, EER is calculated under specific conditions.
+Unlike SEER, an energy efficiency ratio developed over an entire cooling season, EER is calculated under specific conditions.
 EER is calculated in an outdoor temperature of 95 degrees and an indoor temperature of 80 degrees with 50% relative humidity.
-If you live in a hot area, looking at EER may be more accurate when evaluating efficiency.
+If you live in a hot area, looking at the EER may be more accurate when evaluating efficiency.

 Most HVAC manufacturers sell 14 and 16 SEER units.
-According to Clark, “The differences in pricing going from 14 to 16 SEER is relatively negligible, about 25% more in cost, with efficiency being gained in the coil design.”
 Some of the most popular brands that sell 14 and 16 SEER units include: